KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP05-the-register-band-classification-protocol.md

 Interval discrimination protects the record in both directions: it forbids derivation claims the routes cannot support, and it forbids independence findings the routes do not require.

+### Era-Indexing Note

+The interval thresholds above are route-relative.
+They are calibrated to the 2025 substrate conditions of the cited cases, where the author's material was private or only partially public, and where the available documented routes were slower.

+For material published after the author's public-release window, especially under 2026 conditions, the ordinary public-route floor may contract to hours or days through retrieval-grounded AI, search indexing, wide-scale scraping, reposting, summarization, browser agents, content farms, and agentic re-expression pipelines.

+This does not imply that base-model training updates occur on those timescales.
+It means that public text can be retrieved, transformed, revoiced, and recirculated quickly through routes that do not require model-weight training.

+Where all public routes are available at short intervals, interval ceases to discriminate strongly in either direction.
+A short interval neither exonerates nor convicts.
+Classification weight shifts to:

+- payload density;
+- near-verbatim strings;
+- method-structure;
+- cluster function;
+- relation evidence;
+- capture timing;
+- and the sealing strength of the author's own publication anchors.

+In the public-release era, publication-time capture becomes the controlling discipline.

 ---

 ## 4. The Payload Condition